DevMountain/Task-CoreData/README.md

 ## TaskDetailViewController
 1. If you haven't already, delete any boiler-plate code, including the navigation section
 2. If you haven't already, create an optional landing pad property to receive a task from your `TaskListTableViewController`. (_Consider naming this `task`_)
 3. Add a property, `var date: Date?`.
-This will be used to capture the users selected due date
+This will be used to capture the user's selected due date
 4. Build out your `saveButtonTapped` IBAction.
 Make sure to pop the view controller after your code has been executed. (_Note: If your `task` landing pad is nil, this button should create a new task.
 If your `task` has a value, then the save button should update your existing task.
 Make sure, in both instances, to pass the task name, notes, and date (from the `date` variable you created._)
 5. In your `dueDatePickerDateChanged` IBAction, set the `date` variable you created to the date value of your `taskDueDatePicker`